Skip to main content

 Integration tests

 The integration tests use a Kubernetes cluster to deploy and test Inspektor Gadget.
+Note that, Inspektor Gadget must be deployed on the Kubernetes cluster before running the tests.
 Be sure that you have a valid kubeconfig and run:

 $ export KUBECONFIG=... # not needed if valid config in $HOME/.kube/config